Dr. Jerald Ogg

 Dr. Ogg retired from the Air Force Reserve in 2009 at the rank of Colonel.
 He was recognized four times as a winner of the TOP-HAT (The Outstanding Performer-Headquarters Annual Tour) award and finished his career as the Senior Individual Mobilization Augmentee attached to The Office of the Commandant, Air Force Judge Advocate General’s School, Maxwell Air Force Base, Ala.
 He is married to the former Jane Nichols of Dyersburg, Tenn., and they have two daughters: Dr. Jennifer Ogg Anderson and Jana Ogg.
 They are also the proud grandparents of Boone Kyle Anderson, who was born March 16, 2011.

-Steve Vantrease is the Associate Director of Alumni Chapters and Outreach for the University of Tennessee Alumni Association.
-Having recently retired from UTM after 34 years in student services, Vantrease has served as one of the coordinators for the Governor's School for the Humanities since 1990.
-The holder of a B.S. in business administration and M.S. in education administration from UT Martin, he also serves on the Weakley County School Board and the boards of directors of various local and regional community service organizations.
-Mr. Vantrease is a graduate of the WestStar Leadership program and The University of Tennessee Leadership Institute.
-Personally, he has been married to a wonderful woman for almost 35 years and is the father of two outstanding young ladies.
+The holder of a B.S. in business administration and M.S. in education administration from UT Martin, Mr. Vantrease serves as vice chair of the Weakley County School Board and on the boards of directors of various local and regional community service organizations.
+He is a graduate of the WestStar Leadership program and The University of Tennessee Leadership Institute.

 Personally, Mr. Vantrease has been married to a wonderful woman for almost 36 years, is the father of two outstanding young ladies, and is a grandfather to a little girl who will, no doubt, be a future GSH Scholar.